archisvaze/capstone-1-backend/Readme.md

 - 1:15pm - fixed eslint errors and cleaned up the code
 - 3:00pm - done with nanoID and Pins, only photo uploads is left.
 Taking a break.

+- 3:45pm - working on image uploads for question
+- 4:10pm - done with image uploads